 Development must exhibit design excellence and reflect the design principles in Frenchs Forest 2041.
-A design excellence process will be applied to all development that is three storeys or higher including review by the Northern Beaches Council Design Review and Sustainability Advisory Panel.
-This will ensure that all new buildings meet the highest standards of architectural, landscape and urban design.
+A design excellence process will be applied to all development that is or will be higher than 12 metres or 3 storevs including review by the Northern Beaches Council Design Review and Sustainability Advisory Panel.
+This will ensure that new development meets the highest standards of architectural. landscape and urban design.

 No design excellence bonuses (height or floor space) will apply to ensure heights and densities are appropriate.
 This means new buildings will be designed to respond to new public open spaces while also providing enough space for the expected increase in residents and workers.

 To exhibit design excellence, development will need to consider: